Individualized Treatment Allocation in Sequential Network Games: Introduction

 There are analytical and computational challenges to solving the maximization problem for optimal targeting.
 First, fixing an allocation of treatments, the sequential decision games induce a Markov random field (MRF) and the stationary outcome distribution has a Gibbs distribution representation.
 The analytical properties of the mean of the aggregate outcomes, however, are difficult to characterize.
 To approximate the joint distribution of outcomes, the literature on MRFs performs numerical methods such as Markov Chain Monte Carlo (MCMC) \citep{geman1984stochastic}.
 If the size of the network is moderate to large though, MCMC can be slow to converge.
-It is, therefore, infeasible to perform MCMC to evaluate the welfare at every candidate treatment assignment policy.
-Second, obtaining an optimal individualized assignment is a combinatorial optimization problem with respect to a binary vector whose cardinality is equal to the number of agents in the network.
-A brute force search quickly becomes infeasible as the size of network expands.
+It is, therefore, practically infeasible to perform MCMC to evaluate the welfare at every candidate treatment assignment policy in brute force search for optimal treatment allocation.
+Second, obtaining an optimal individualized assignment is a combinatorial optimization problem with respect to a binary vector of length $N$ with at most $\kappa \geq 1$ number of ones, where $N$ is the number of agents in the network and $\kappa$ is the capacity for the treatment.
+Brute force search yields the global optimum; however, it requires evaluating welfare under $\binom{N}{\kappa}$ different allocations.